solehahnajiihah/Side-Projects/Water Quality Monitoring Project/readme.md

 There is always a first for everything, and I’m excited to share my journey in my first-ever data science competition.
 This experience marked my first exposure to satellite data, and I’m truly grateful for the opportunity to explore it.
-It was also my first time working with the Snowflake cloud platform, making the journey even more meaningful and rewarding.
+It was also my first time working with the Snowflake cloud platform, so it was a really exciting experience.

-Although I didn’t make it to the Top 10 finalists, I surpassed the benchmark score set by EY.
+Although I didn’t make it to the Top 10 finalists, I did surpassed the benchmark score set by EY.
-This journey has pushed me to think critically, work with unfamiliar data and machine learnings, and strengthen my problem-solving skills.
+This journey has pushed me to think critically, work with unfamiliar data and strengthen my problem-solving skills.
 It was a really challenging but highly valuable experience.

 ## Overview